 - Personally motivated to support the Foundation’s mission and goals; creative, flexible; able to work independently and in teams to think imaginatively about opportunities; able to create and respond to novel and innovative approaches to addressing an issue; able to inspire others to work toward achieving team goals.

 PHYSICAL REQUIREMENTS/WORKING CONDITIONS

 The incumbent performs job duties in a traditional business office environment.
 Tasks are generally carried out with no specific or unusual physical or environmental demands.
-While performing the duties of this job, the incumbent is regularly required to work at a desk with a computer for extended periods of time.
+While performing the duties of this job the incumbent is regularly required to work at a desk and work with a computer for extended periods of time.
 Specific physical abilities required by this job include operating basic office equipment such as personal computers, duplicating machines, fax machines and standard office telephones.
 The incumbent may be required to attend meetings, both on-site and off-site, via phone or videoconference.